radareorg/radare2-book/basic_commands/seeking.md

     > s 10+0x80   ; seek at 0x80+10

-To 'query' the math expression you can evaluate them using the `?` command and giving the math operation as argument.
-And getting the result in hexa, decimal, octal and binary.
+If you want to inspect the result of a math expression you can evaluate it using the `?` command.
+Simply pass the expression as an argument.
+The result can be displayed in hexadecimal, decimal, octal or binary.

     > ?
 0x100+200
     0x1C8 ; 456d ; 710o ; 1100 1000

-In visual mode just press `u` or `U` to undo or redo inside the seek history.
+In visual mode you can press `u` (undo) or `U` (redo) inside the seek history.